zalando/problem/README.md

 ```

 Since we discourage the  serialization of them, there is currently, by design, no way deserialize them from JSON.
-Nevertheless the runtime will fill in the stacktrace when the problem instance is created.
-That stacktrace is usually
+Nevertheless the runtime will fill in the stack trace when the problem instance is created.
+That stack trace is usually
 not 100% correct, since it looks like the exception originated inside your deserialization framework. *Problem* comes
 with a special service provider interface `StackTraceProcessor` that can be registered using the
 [`ServiceLoader` capabilities](http://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).
 It can be used
-to modify the stacktrace, e.g. remove all lines before your own client code, e.g. Jackson/HTTP client/etc.
+to modify the stack trace, e.g. remove all lines before your own client code, e.g. Jackson/HTTP client/etc.

 ```java
 public interface StackTraceProcessor {